linas92/_2022_09_22_code_academy_intro/README.md

 These unicorns are not to be trusted....

-This is the place for reading and my stuff.
+This is the place for "reading" and "my" stuff.
 Thats why its called Read+Me=README!!!
 OMG!!!